golangdaddy/vibe/petrol/README.md

 ### For Raspberry Pi (Full Setup)
 - Raspberry Pi (64-bit) - tested on Pi 3/4/5
-- Display (HDMI monitor or official touchscreen)
+- **1024x600 Touchscreen Display** (7" or 10" HDMI/DSI touchscreen)
+  - Display is optimized for 1024x600 resolution
+  - Works with any size display, but sized perfectly for 1024x600
-- Push button connected to GPIO Pin 1 (BCM numbering)
+- Push button connected to GPIO Pin 17 (BCM numbering)
-- Button wiring: Connect one side to GPIO Pin 1, other side to Ground (GND)
+- Button wiring: Connect one side to GPIO Pin 17, other side to Ground (GND)

 ### For Development/Testing (Laptop)
 - Any Linux machine (no special hardware needed!)